 RESOURCES FOR BEHAVIORAL HEALTH PROVIDERS

 - Office of MaineCare Services COVID-19 page.
-Providers can contact MaineCare through the COVID-19 email box for questions regarding the Coronavirus.
+Contact COVID-19 email box for COVID questions.

 - Office of Child and Family Services COVID-19 page.